-'Visible handprint' on freshly-washed car identifies suspect in armed robbery
+'Visible handprint' on freshly-washed car identified suspect in armed robbery

 Latest Weather Blog

-'Visible handprint' on freshly-washed car identifies suspect in armed robbery
+'Visible handprint' on freshly-washed car identified suspect in armed robbery

 BATON ROUGE - Detectives identified a suspect in an armed robbery investigation thanks to a handprint he left on his victim's freshly-washed car.